ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

 ---

 This document is a review of the implementation and usage of Existential Deposit values within our runtimes.
-This will review this maintenance of ED values from a code and SUDO/Governance prospective.
+This will review the maintenance of ED values from a code and SUDO/Governance perspective.

 ## Background
 ---